About the Journal

-In cases of intrusion of professional ethical codes and principles such as multiple submission, plagiarism, fraudulent use of data; articles might be retracted from CJES database.
+In cases of intrusion of professional ethical codes and principles such as multiple submissions, plagiarism, and fraudulent use of data; articles might be retracted from The CJES database.

 Peer Review Process

 The practice of peer review is to ensure that good science is published.
-It is an objective process at the heart of good scholarly publishing and is carried out on all reputable scientific journals.
-Our referees therefore play a vital role in maintaining the high standards of Cypriot Journal of Educational Sciences and all manuscripts are peer reviewed following the procedure outlined below.
+It is an objective process at the heart of good scholarly publishing and is carried out in all reputable scientific journals.
+Our referees, therefore, play a vital role in maintaining the high standards of the World Journal on Educational Technology and all manuscripts are peer-reviewed following the procedure outlined below.

-During review process we use iThenticate or Turnitin plagiarism software.
+During the review process, we use iThenticate or Turnitin plagiarism software.
 So, it is recommended that authors should scan with IThenticate or Turnitin plagiarism or other free plagiarism software of their manuscripts.